saadpervez/PMO-data-explorer/terms.md

 ### Source Code
 The code for this website is in the public domain.
 No licensing notice is necessary.
 This website uses open source software which may be subject to additional licensing terms.
 ### Use of DRHD Materials
 You are free to reproduce and use content on the Website for any purpose, provided you adhere to the terms of the CC-BY-SA license, above.
-You can reproduce and use content on the Website for non-commercial purposes,such as:
+You can reproduce and use content on the Website for non-commercial purposes, such as:
-- To support program planning and evaluation
+- Support program planning and evaluation
-- To advocate for public policy development
+- Advocate for public policy development
-- To improve community awareness of risks
+- Improve community awareness of risks
-- For educational use and for research.
+- Other educational or research uses

 ## Risks
 DRHD takes care to publish only accurate information.
 From time to time errors do occur.
 For this reason, the Website is provided to you as is and without warranties of any kind.